spsforks/SCons-scons-wiki/SummerOfCodeIdeas.md

          * SimpleFormatter: just prints out everything
          * XMLFormatter: print out an XML to some predefined schema
          * FancyFormatter: simply prints to stdout/stderr, but gives more information such as time, etc.
-The following [UML](http://www.uml.org/) diagram illustrates this relationship: [[!img SCons-loggers_and_handlers.png] Using this vocabulary, the current SCons default would be a ConsoleHandler with a SimpleFormatter.
+The following [UML](http://www.uml.org/) diagram illustrates this relationship: [[/SummerOfCodeIdeas/SCons-loggers_and_handlers.png]]
+Using this vocabulary, the current SCons default would be a ConsoleHandler with a SimpleFormatter.
 The final goal would be to allow SCons to integrate easily with build tools such as:

       * [CruiseControl](http://cruisecontrol.sourceforge.net/)
       * [BuildBot](http://buildbot.sourceforge.net/)